 The full timetable of all activities for this course can be accessed from Course Planner.

 1 Learn basic principles of petroleum exploration and field development 2 Understand the principles of sedimentology and stratigraphy for both clastic and carbonate reservoir rocks with particular emphasis on deposition and diagenesis 3 Learn specific tools and processes for analysing capillary pressure data to determine fluid migration from a source rock, to a reservoir and then to a producing well; use same principles to determine seal properties of caprocks.
 Practice using these tools and processes with hands-on exercises 4 Learn methods for estimating volumetric reserves in discovered hydrocarbon accumulations 5 Review example of how reservoir characterization studies lead to better field management 6 Illustrate basic principles of Carbon Capture and Storage (CCS) and how the principles of petroleum geology can be applied to geological sequestration of CO2.
-7 Understand the physical principles of reflection seismology 8 Understand the techniques used to interpret seismic data 9 Learn the types of information which can be obtained from the interpretation of seismic data 10 Understand the utility of this information in the exploration for and development of hydrocarbon fields
+7 Understand the physical principles of reflection seismology 8 Understand the techniques used to interpret seismic data and the utility of this information in the exploration for and development of hydrocarbon fields

 University Graduate Attributes